 The book I received was 101 Reykjavik, which I haven’t read yet.
 My husband received Jar City by Arnaldur Indriðason (which apparently was made into a movie; I need to watch it!).
 I read Jar City and it was okay: Noir, murder/detective mystery.
 Apparently, he is the James Patterson of Iceland.

-So Where Can You Get Great Books In Iceland?
+So Where Can You Get Iceland Christmas Books To Give In Iceland?

 I am a pretty thirsty interviewer, and while both Alex and Þorbjörg totally convinced me that I need to host my own Book Flood full of Jólabókaflóðið traditions, I wanted a few secret insights into Iceland for when I go back.